 The world’s best backcountry navigation app is now available in winter mode!
 Ride the lifts, tour the backcountry, and explore nordic, fat bike, and snowshoe trails with confidence thanks to the all-new Gaia Winter topographic map.

 Our in-house cartographers designed this new base map specifically for your favorite winter activities.
 A stronger emphasis on terrain, tree cover, and contours make it easy to navigate in an endless world of white.
-A special “winter” color palette pairs perfectly with other commonly used winter maps, such as the Avalanche Forecast and Slope Angle maps.
+A special “winter” color palette pairs perfectly with our suite of winter maps, including Avalanche Forecast, Slope Angle, Snow Depth, Snow Stations (Daily), and 24, 48, and 72-hour Snow Forecast maps.
 Plus, see every run at the ski resort, along with nordic, snowshoe, fat bike, and uphill trails.

 Just like our original Gaia Topo, Gaia Winter comes with industry-leading download efficiency.
 A tiny file size and lightning-quick download speeds let you save your entire state so you can always have a map on hand, even when you lose cell service.
 Whether you’re riding the lifts, sliding into the side country, or touring untouched terrain, bring Gaia Winter along with you so that you can always find your location — and your way back.